 The State Pension is a regular payment made to you by the Government once you reach State Pension age.
-There are 2 types of State Pension and the one you receive will depend on your date of birth and gender.
-Both State Pensions are based on your previous National Insurance contribution record.
+It's based on your previous National Insurance contributions.

 What types of State Pensions are there?

 The new State Pension came into effect in 2016, replacing the basic State Pension which existed before it.
 Which pension applies to you will depend on whether you reached State Pension age before the new State Pension came into force (see the table below).

 What State Pension would I claim?